lookininward/vue-data-table-demo/README.md

 - real-time querying with something like Elasticsearch:
 - real-time query and pagination on the server:
-- support detecting dates and formatting them for like format date, with MomentJS

 - accessibility: i don't really like the base styles for inputs, e.g. blue outline.
 Spending some time to make design input styles that don't look jarring and support accessibility would be great